Performance Management Getting Started

 If not, who will be their designee?

 • Even if the Chief Executive will not be present at each meeting, leaving a place at the table or even a name plate for them can send the message that the meetings are a priority.
-In Louisville, Mayor Greg Fischer attends each LouieStat meeting.
+In Louisville, Mayor Greg Fischer attends each meeting.

 • Ensure that the same person runs each meeting, to bake continuity into the discussion of performance.